Astute-class submarine: Construction, cost overruns and delays

 In November 1999, British Aerospace purchased GEC-Marconi and created BAE Systems.
-At the time of the takeover, it had been approximately 20 years since the Vanguard class were designed, and the last of the boats had already been launched.
-The workforce at the Barrow shipyard had fallen from around 13,000, to 3,000.
+At the time of the takeover, it had been approximately 20 years since the Vanguard class was designed, and the last of the boats had already been launched.
+The workforce at the Barrow shipyard had fallen from around 13,000 to 3,000.
 Key skills in design and engineering had been lost, predominantly through retirement or movement into other careers.
 This created significant delays and challenges in getting the Astute programme from design phase and into construction phase.
 Further delays and cost increases were also caused by the 3D CAD software, despite originally being touted as an innovative cost saving measure, by greatly reducing man-hours.
 However, one of the reasons for this was a lack of experienced designers able to use the software and its expanded tools.

 Despite numerous difficulties, including incomplete design drawings, the first boat, Astute, was laid down on 31 January 2001.
 As planned, modular construction methods were used, with the boat being built in several ring-like modules, each up to several metres in length.
 These were welded together using specially designed high-strength steel, and then fitted out.
 From boat 2 onward however, vertical outfitting has been used, whereby the ring-like sections are "stood up on their ends."
 This has better enabled the fitting of large and heavy equipment, and has also proved to be more efficient, with reportedly "thousands of man-hours saved".
 The class is the first nuclear submarine to be designed entirely using 3D computer software.

 By 2002 both BAE and the MOD recognised they had underestimated the technical challenges and costs of the programme.
 In August 2002 the programme was estimated to be over three years late and hundreds of millions of pounds over budget.
 BAE Systems issued a profit warning on 11 December 2002 as a result of the cost overruns and delays.
 BAE Systems and the MOD subsequently renegotiated the contract, with an understanding that the MOD had to share some of the financial risks.
 In December 2003 the contract modifications were signed, with the MOD agreeing to add another £430 million to the programme and BAE Systems assuming £250 million of the cost overruns.
-The MOD also enlisted the advice and expertise of General Dynamics Electric Boat through a U.S. Navy contract.
+The MOD also enlisted the advice and expertise of General Dynamics Electric Boat for shipyard management and construction workflow planning through a U.S. Navy contract.
 Eventually, a General Dynamics Electric Boat employee became the Astute Project Director at Barrow.